sdushantha/dora/README.md

 ```
 [![Open in Cloud Shell](https://user-images.githubusercontent.com/27065646/92304704-8d146d80-ef80-11ea-8c29-0deaabb1c702.png)](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/sdushantha/dora)
 [![Run on Repl.it](https://user-images.githubusercontent.com/27065646/92304596-bf719b00-ef7f-11ea-987f-2c1f3c323088.png)](https://repl.it/github/sdushantha/dora)

+## Example Use Cases
+1. Decompile an APK using `apktool` and run `dora` to find exposed API keys
+2. Scan GitHub repos by cloning it and allowing `dora` to scan it
+3. While scraping sites, run `dora` to scan for API keys

 ## Contributing
 You are more than welcome to contribute in one of the following ways: